breki/demeton/pomodoro-Demeton.md

 ﻿- how to prevent including the source code in the release? if possible?
 - add building and running tests in the release action
 - add creating packages for Windows and Linux
+- how to add version number to artifact ZIPs?

 ## Thu 21.11.
 - Exposed `cellsPerDegree` as a parameter for Tile coord functions to speed things up.